AnttonLA/blood-variome-pipelines/TF_binding_at_variant/README.md

 You will also need:
 * ReMap metadata BED file, bgzipped and tabix-indexed
-* Reference genome fasta file (used by PERFECTOS-APE)

 ## Steps
 Currently, there are only three steps to this pipeline:

 1. Look up entries of the ReMAP database (https://remap2022.univ-amu.fr/) to find Transcription Factors that bind over a given variant.
-2. Use either FABIAN-Variant (https://www.genecascade.org/fabian/) or PERFECTOS-APE (https://opera.autosome.org/perfectosape) to find the transcription factors whose binding motif is likely disrupted by the variant.
+2. Use either FABIAN-Variant (https://www.genecascade.org/fabian/) to find the transcription factors whose binding motif is likely disrupted (or created/strengthened) by the variant.
 3. Finally, the pipeline will then assign those TFs that appear in **BOTH** to the variant.

 It **requires tabix** to perform the lookup on the ReMap metadata table and find all the relevant studies.